GeonetSolutions/EnjoyDisplayUserDownloadsPlugin/README.md

 # Display User Downloads
----

-### Displays the number of downloads a user has downloaded on the site for certain attachments.
+Displays the number of downloads a user has downloaded on the site for certain attachments.

-&nbsp;

 Not so much plugin and play because of the way it was originally implemented.
 See instructions below on what to do!

 &nbsp;

-## PHP
+### PHP

 Put this code somewhere in your functions.php file

 ---